henryw374/time-literals/README.md

 The [tick](https://clojars.org/tick) library is an intuitive Clojure(Script) library for dealing with time, intended as a replacement for clj-time.
 It bundles this library and enables `time-literals` printing by default.

-[time-literals](https://github.com/henryw374/time-literals) is a Clojure(Script) library which provides tagged literals for objects from jsr-310 domain and depends on this library

 ## Usage